github/docs/content/get-started/exploring-integrations/github-extensions-and-integrations.md

 {% note %}

 You can configure an assignment in {data variables.product.prodname_education} to use an integrated development environment (IDE).
 This lets students collaborate and run programs without installing Git and a full development toolchain on their computer.
-For more information, see [Integrate {data variables.product.prodname_classroom} with an IDE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-ide).
+For more information, see [AUTOTITLE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-ide).

 {% endnote %}